Skip to main content

 ## Success Criteria

-- Documentation reflects current data and model logic
+- Documentation reflects current data and component logic

 - All changes follow structure and language standards